Company

 Challenge No. 1:

-How might caregivers and schools submit applications accurately and reliably, without applications being lost?
+How might we support caregivers and schools applying their applications simply and accurately?

 Key design decisions: